Skip to main content

 Very High(85%)

-ROUGH RHODONITE SPECIMEN: ORIGINS & SIGNIFICANCE
+ROUGH RHODONITE SPECIMEN: IDENTIFICATION

 This appears to be a rough, unpolished mineral specimen characterized by its striking pink to reddish-pink coloration, interspersed with lighter white to greyish veins, typical of rhodonite.
 The piece exhibits a natural, unworked fracture surface, indicating it was likely broken from a larger deposit.